-By changing the shape of your body, you can change the position of your center or gravity relative to your body.
+By changing the shape of your body (moving one part relative to another), you can change the position of your center or gravity relative to your body.

 However, if you learn to feel your foundation, you can feel where your center of gravity is located, no matter what shape you make your body.

 This is actually very basic physics.
 (Statics and Dynamics 101).
 And understanding this can make it easier to balance.